MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 In this article, I wanted to show how easily you can set up a budget-friendly custom concierge.
 This is just the start.You can add more, like displaying a welcome message on an LED board when guests arrive or sending a fun message to their phone.
 Get creative, maybe even tease them about forgetting to bring your favorite beverage!

 I hope this guide has provided you with a solid foundation to get started with building your own Concierge.
-If you have any further questions or need assistance, please feel free to reach out to [contact us](https://mechanicalrock.io/lets-get-started).
+If you have any further questions or need assistance, please feel free to [contact us](https://mechanicalrock.io/lets-get-started).
 Our team is dedicated to providing unwavering support and guidance whenever you need it.

 And don't forget to clean up the resources once you finished.